leny/pandri/README.md

 If the file doesn't exists, it will be create at the first call of `store.save()`.
 The `path` is stored in `store.path`.

+The callback will receive two parameters : `error` (if an error occures, unless it will be `null`), and `store`, the current store instance.

         load: ( path, callback = no ) ->
             @path = path ? @path
             readOptions =